Medical IDs for Implanted Cardiac Devices

 Medical IDs for implanted cardiac devices play a vital role in providing extra safety for those living with these devices in the event of an accident or medical emergency.

-How MedicAlert protects those with implanted cardiac devices
+How MedicAlert protects people with implanted cardiac devices

 One thing you shouldn’t worry about is what could happen if there’s a medical emergency.
 MedicAlert’s protection plans offer benefits that extend beyond the ID, providing safety and peace of mind for people living with implanted cardiac devices, their families and caregivers.